Dakkers/boxley/README.md

 ### `del [options] [files]`
-Deletes file paths from `paths.conf`.
+Deletes file paths from `paths.json`.
 If a group is specified (see `-g` below), then the file path is deleted from the group file instead.
-If a file path  cannot be found in the corresponding `.conf` file, it is skipped.
+If a file path  cannot be found in the corresponding `.json` file, it is skipped.

 Example: